-There is a firm emphasis on practical training, using real or professionally simulated examples and role-play to hone skills and build confidence.
+We emphasise practical training, using real or professionally simulated examples and role-play to hone skills and build confidence.
 This is combined with constant peer-review and individual and group feedback, to maximize positive outcomes in a short time.
-Video footage and up-to-date press clips, based on the resources of Reuters Television and others, is used where appropriate, and audio-visual presentations are carefully balanced with practical exercises and discussions.
+Video footage and up-to-date press clips, based on the resources of Reuters Television and others, are used where appropriate, and audio-visual presentations are carefully balanced with practical exercises and discussions.

 We can provide intensive specialised training for key staff to give live camera interviews and press conferences, and interviews for broadcast or print.
 Analysis of clients’ own material such as press releases can be included.
 We also offer Effective Writing Skills workshops which include real-time editing of written pieces, with individual and peer review, in a lively, non-intimidating environment.